11 Tips for Moms who have husbands who travel… from moms whose husbands travel…a lot!

 My husband travels intermittently, but I have also teamed up with some moms whose husbands travel on a regular basis.

 One is the working mom of a husband whose job requires frequent travel anywhere from Kenya to Kentucky.
 The other is a stay at home spouse of a husband who travels most weeks for at least a few nights.

 Among us, we have a collective 9 kids that range from infant to 3rd grade.
 And, despite the fact that all of our husbands have very different jobs and travel demands, we all offer much of the same advice.
 So we have compiled it here to share with you!

 10 MOM HACKS FOR HAVING A SPOUSE WHO TRAVELS FOR WORK

 1. RECRUIT THE ‘RENTS: Find HELP when your spouse travels

-We agree that one of the keys to being a mommy who doesn’t go completely crazy while her spouse travels, is to make sure that she has help from time to time.
+We agree that one of the keys to being a mommy who doesn’t go completely crazy while being the stay-at-home partner, is to make sure that she has help from time to time.

 Though some days can be long and tiresome, having grandparents, parents, in-laws, aunts, uncles, sisters, or close friends to step in is very important for surviving having a spouse who travels frequently for work.

 To maintain sanity, maximize the times when the children are asleep.
 Use the end of the day after bedtime to clean the kitchen or tidy up before crashing for the night.

 Using just a few minutes before the kids get up, during nap time, or even after bedtime to catch up on some emails, finish washing the dishes, or throw a load of laundry will make that couch or your bed feel that much sweeter.
 Using just a little bit of extra time can help you get ready for another long day of work.